 In 2010, he led the Cowgirls to their first NCAA Championship with a 2-1 win over Messiah in San Antonio.
 It was the first national team title for Hardin-Simmons since joining Division III in 1997.
 He was named the American Southwest Conference coach of the year and was named the national coach of the year by the National Soccer Coaches Association of America.

-He is ranked third all-time in collegiate women's soccer history with an .868 winning percentage.
-He trails only Scott Frey of Messiah and Anson Dorrance of North Carolina.
-He is the second winningest active coach on the Division III level, behind Frey.
+He is ranked fourth all-time in collegiate women's soccer history.
+He is the second-winningest active coach on the Division III level, behind Messiah's Scott Frey.

 Not only do the Cowgirls go anywhere to face the best competition in season, its offseason conditioning program may be one of the best in the nation.
-The Cowgirls have made three trips to Europe under Wood, including in 2010 when the team went 2-1 against some top level teams from Spain.
-HSU will go to Costa Rica in the summer of 2013.
+The Cowgirls have made international trips to Germany, Holland, England, Spain, Costa Rica, France and Italy under Wood.
+Most recently they went to France this past summer.

-In each of the last 11 seasons the Cowgirls have been ranked in the National Soccer Coaches Association of America National Poll at some point.
-The Cowgirls were No. 1 at the end of 2010 and start the 2011 season in the same spot.
+In each of the last 17 seasons, the Cowgirls have been ranked in the National Soccer Coaches Association of America National Poll at some point.
+The Cowgirls were No. 1 at the end of 2010.

 Prior to HSU, Wood was a highly-successful assistant coach at both Cumberland College (Ky.) and Gardner-Webb (N.C.)
 University.
 His most recent stop was a one-year stint at GWU, where he helped turn the program from 6-13 under the previous staff in 1998, to 13-9 in 1999.
 The Lady Bulldogs also upset the No. 1 team in the nation in the conference tournament.